 - Anne Loxley, C3West curator for the Museum of Contemporary Art

 The City will now begin a thorough design development process for all 3 works, including consultation with local businesses and residents.
-The works are expected to be installed from 2017 and when complete, they will become part of the City’s growing public art collection, City Art.

 First 3 artworks for the city centre